 Note – the 802 LMSC Policies and Procedures state that WG voter status is lost for failure to return 2 of 3 consecutive mandatory WG letter ballots, but such loss may be excused by the WG chair if the participant is otherwise considered active.
 The WG chair has ruled that any 802.11 voter who has returned 4 out of 6 consecutive mandatory WG letter ballots is deemed to be active.

-If the voting rights are removed for either reason, the participant’s voting status becomes Non-Voter.
+If a Voter fails to properly attend 2 of 4 consecutive plenary sessions (a single interim session may be substituted for a plenary), the voter will become an Aspirant if they then have properly attended 1 of 4 consecutive plenary sessions or will become a Non-Voter if they have properly attended 0 of 4 consecutive plenary sessions.

+NOTE—The transition to Non-Voter will occur if the meetings supporting their Voter status were a Plenary and the following Interim such that the plenary is now 5 plenaries ago.

 Number of Sessions required to become a Voter

 Figure 7.2-1 and Figure 7.2-2 illustrate the timeline to become a voter.
 A new participant must attend two (2) out of four (4) consecutive plenary sessions to achieve voting rights, on the third plenary session the participant will become a voter.
 An interim may be substituted for a plenary as illustrated in Figure 7.2-1If a new participant attends for the first time starting on a plenary, then an interim session is substituted as the second plenary and voting privileges are granted on the third plenary as illustrated in Figure 7.2-2.